kennytilton/flutter-mx-starter/doc/counter-app.md

 * offers a button we can use to increment the counter; and
 * has a bit of nice layout and labelling.

 In the Flutter world, IDEs such as VSCode and IntelliJ generate this app automatically on demand.
 We will build ours in `f/mx` from scratch.
-But first, let us look at the Dart version we will replicate, greatly abbreviated to start:
+But first, let us look at the Dart version we will replicate, greatly abbreviated:
 ```dart
 import 'package:flutter/material.dart';